 - This will open the device manager and display all installed device driver lists,

-- locate and expand Network adapters, right-click on installed network driver (example Realtek PCIe GBE family controller) select properties,
+- locate and expand Network adapters, right-click on the installed network driver (for example Realtek PCIe GBE family controller) select properties,

 - Move to Advanced tab, under property section scroll down and locate network address,

 - Next, go to value, and type MAC address you like, click ok and restart your PC,